rsaitov/Learning/.net/lesja/redis-as-a-primary-db/README.md

-# Redis as a Primary DB using a .NET 6 API
+# Redis as a Primary DB using a .NET 6 API by Les Jackson

 Try to use Redis (renowned for caching) as primary database.